DavidDawood/Nology-Challanges-And-Notes/README.md

 # Nology-Challanges-And-Notes
-Do not push any files in, i will update it with assignments and such as we go through the course :)
+I will update it with assignments and such as we go through the course :) feel free to 'git pull' and save it whenever you like